 If like most people, you have a set amount of money to spend on your wedding, perhaps from your savings or a parental contribution, you should start from this upper limit and divide it into portions for each of your expenses.

 You can easily create a spreadsheet, or adapt a general expenses template, to monitor your spending.
 Keep track of any overspends, which you should try to make up for by spending less on other items, or underspends, which will give you more to spend elsewhere.

-If you are working with a limited budget, it is possible to make some cuts to the normal list of wedding necessities.
+If you are working with a limited budget, it is possible to cut the normal list of wedding necessities.
+For example:

-For example, if you can choose a venue where you can hold the service and the reception, you might be able to get a better deal, and you can also cut down on transport costs.
+Choose a venue where you can hold the service and the reception.
+This could help you get a better deal and cut down on transport costs.

-Another good way to cut down on your costs is to consider doing more of the work yourself or asking friends or family to gift their time as a wedding present.
+Consider doing more of the work yourself or asking friends or family to gift their time and services as a wedding present.

 If one of your suppliers lets you down, an unexpected guest turns up, something is broken or turns out to be unsuitable, or the weather forces you to change your plans, you need to have some emergency funds available to deal with it.
 Another option is to take out wedding insurance to cover some of your major expenses.

-It might not be possible to avoid all unexpected costs, but at least you can be prepared for them, and if it turns out that you never need to use this money, it can give you something extra to spend on your honeymoon.
+It might not be possible to avoid all unexpected costs, but at least you can be prepared for them.
+And if you don’t need to use this money, it can give you something extra to spend on your honeymoon.